moonpathbg/ssh_deploy/README.md

 ## SSH authentication and configuration

-Password auehtentication is considered unsecure and is not implemented.
+Password authentication is considered unsecure and is not implemented.

 SSH key generation is done as follows:
 ```